 C. Chronic Disease 2 - Geriatrics, Musculoskeletal Disease and Dermatology

-During year four (your year 3), students with language skills will have the opportunity to apply for the ERASMUS exchange scheme.
+During Year 4 (your Year 3), students with language skills will have the opportunity to apply for the ERASMUS exchange scheme.
 Successful students can choose to study the women, children and family placement at one of our partner medical schools in France, Spain, Portugal and Italy.

-(Equivalent to year 5 of cohort joining) Our unique Harmonisation Programme brings together all elements of the course, blending existing knowledge and skills with those required by the Foundation Programme to prepare you for life after graduation.
+(Final year, equivalent to Year 5 of the cohort you have joined) Our unique Harmonisation Programme brings together all elements of the course, blending existing knowledge and skills with those required by the Foundation Programme to prepare you for life after graduation.

-- There will be two 8-week clinical placements, one hospital based and the other community (general practice) based.
-You will be expected to contribute to patient care under supervision.
+- There will be two eight week clinical placements, one hospital based and the other community (general practice) based.
+You will be expected to contribute to patient care under supervision;

-- These placements will be followed by an 8-10 week student elective at a destination of your choice, anywhere in the world, to study aspects of medicine that capture your imagination.
+- These placements will be followed by an eight week student elective at a destination of your choice, anywhere in the world, to study aspects of medicine that capture your imagination;

-- The Harmonisation Programme will culminate in the senior student assistantship.
+- The Harmonisation Programme will culminate in the seven week Senior Student Assistantship.
 This allows you to really work as part of the clinical team by directly managing patients under the supervision of hospital teams.
 It takes place in the hospital where you undertake your first foundation job, if it is in Wales.
 If it is elsewhere, you can choose to arrange a senior student assistantship at that hospital yourself, or have us organise your senior student assistantship for you in Wales.

 The final year ensures you are ready for your career in medicine, consolidating the skills and knowledge required to perform at the highest level within the NHS.